tarwn/lessthandot-hugo/blogs/content/posts/2012-09-30-sql-saturday-160-to-each.md

 </p>

 <p class="MsoNormal">
-  <span style="font-family: verdana,geneva;">If I had a “right hand” in planning this event, it would be Shelly.
+  <span style="font-family: verdana,geneva;">If I had a "right hand" in planning this event, it would be Shelly.
 Not only did she put up with my late night ideas, she also helped to reign me in to ensure that I didn't try to take on more than I could handle.
 In addition to keeping me in check, Shelly also volunteered to be the Sponsor Coordinator, ensuring that the sponsors had everything they needed I the days leading up to the event, as well as the day of.
 Thanks Shelly, and I look forward to working with you in the future, if you'll agree to it again.</span>
 </p>

 <p class="MsoNormal">